adriancarriger/angularfire2-offline/examples/angular-cli/README.md

 ### Result

 At this point everything should be working, including offline support for your Firebase data.
-That won't help too much if you if the rest of your app doesn't work offline, so the optional following steps show how to add full offline support
+That won't help too much if the rest of your app doesn't work offline, so the optional following steps show how to add full offline support.

 ## Steps to get full offline support (optional)

 The following steps are based on [this tuorial](https://coryrylan.com/blog/fast-offline-angular-apps-with-service-workers) by [Cory Rylan](https://coryrylan.com/)

-### 1. Add service worker
+### 1. Add a service worker

 In [`/src/index.html`](https://github.com/adriancarriger/angularfire2-offline/blob/master/examples/angular-cli/src/index.html#L13-L21) add the following just before the closing `body` tag: